 Philips X2 27 Fidelio Noise Cancelling Earphones

-The Fidelio X2 Noise Cancelling Earphones do an outstanding job nullifying incoming noise and creating a pristine environment to enjoy your music.
+The Fidelio X2 Noise Cancelling Earphones do an outstanding job nullifying incoming noise and creating a pristine environment too.
 Yes, you’ll have a tether to deal with but once you lay back and engage your tunes the tether will be the last thing on your mind.
 This is true Hi-Resolution audio that plays digital audio files with virtually no loss.
 And it’s this truly astonishing audio quality that makes the Philips X2 a “Best of” list inductee.

 - Weight13.4 oz